bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.5in" height="2.734815179352581in"} -->

-Because components are reusable, they can be used multiple times and easily inserted anywhere we're needed.
+<p>Because components are reusable, they can be used multiple times and
+easily inserted anywhere we're needed.</p>

-This results in components that can exist within the same space yet interact independently from each other.
+<p>This results in components that can exist within the same space yet
+interact independently from each other.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ w1-s09-f. independent developers on independent components (32) ~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->